prakhathi-m/IR-Tweet-Search/README.md

-# Creating a Web Application with Python, NPM, Webpack and React
+# Creating a Web Application with Python flask and ReactJs

 This project involves building a Web Application to perform Information Retrieval  using popular web technologies like Flask, React and Python.